 Many thanks to all those who have contacted following the airing

-in (except spam), I regret that I am unable to answer most
+in, I regret that I am unable to answer most mails,

-mails, owing to a very intense filming schedule.
-However,
+owing to a very intense filming schedule.
+However, answers to certain

-You can contact Jeremy Wade through this site by email
+You can contact Jeremy Wade at the following address:

 How did you get into this line of work?

 A combination of hard work and luck.
 (Anyone who says it's all about

 hard work is lying.)
 For over 20 years I funded my own low-budget

 expeditions, paying for them by selling occasional press articles

 and doing other odd jobs, and by living a very frugal life in between:

 no permanent home, no car for 15 years, no holidays in the normal